AI, Analogy, and the Future of Law and Marketing

 “An atom is like a solar system.”

-“Your product is like an iPhone for [industry].”
+“Your product is the iPhone for this industry.”

 The Power of Analogy in Persuasion